 Taskforce officers have seen a trend of opportunistic offenders that begin with car hopping, advancing to stealing the entire vehicle.
 Car Hoppers are locating unlocked vehicles and in addition to burglarizing the unlocked vehicles, they will check for the vehicles keys and/or key fobs and take the entire vehicle.
 In addition to the car hopping theft, El Paso is still experiencing theft of vehicles by wellorganized, professional theft rings, which operate in both the United States and Mexico.
 These thieves illegally export stolen vehicles from El Paso, TX to Juarez, Mexico.
 The sophisticated rings are notorious for crossing geographical boundary lines into El Paso from the neighboring New Mexico Counties of Dona Ana and Otero, to include the City of Albuquerque, NM, and Fort Bliss, TX.
-As international restrictions that were enacted during the pandemic are being lifted, an increase in demand for stolen vehicles has been observed.
-The taskfroce has identified a nexus between criminal activities associated with Mexican Drug Cartels and Transnational Gangs operating on both sides of the United States and Mexico border.
+The taskforce has identified a nexus between criminal activities associated with Mexican Drug Cartels and Transnational Gangs operating on both sides of the United States and Mexico border.
 The program will make modifications of previous taskforce tactics as needed and continue to utilize proficient proactive strategies in an effort to address theft of vehicles in El Paso, TX.
 The program will continue to use strategies (i.e. working with all local, state, and federal law enforcement agencies and provide training to law enforcement personnel in the investigation of theft of vehicles and automobile fraud).
 The program will complement existing patrol personnel strategies with regards to theft of vehicle and burglary of vehicle surveillance operations.
-The program will continue to combine efforts with U.S. Customs and U.S. Border Patrol through use of Southbound Bridge Operations designed to identify stolen vehicles being crossed into Mexico.
+The program will continue to combine efforts with U.S. Customs and U.S. Border Patrol through use of Southbound Bridge Operations designed to identify stolen vehicles being crossed south into Mexico.
 A direct correlation between auto thefts, narcotics, homicides, human trafficking, and other smuggling operations have been identified in the City of El Paso.
 As a result, auto theft has developed into a significant source of major criminal activity.
 The demographics indicate that organized criminal activity, re-organization, and homeland security responsibilities demand substantial staff to manage intensive time consuming operations to successfully target ongoing criminal activity that involves stolen vehicles and related automobile crimes within the City of El Paso.
 A median amount of \$20,000 dollars was established using a random sample of thirty-two stolen vehicle amounts.
-The median amount was then multiplied by the total number of vehicle thefts that were reported to TX DPS as index crimes for FY2022 (1258 Motor Vehicle Thefts).
-The outcome shows that citizens of the City of El Paso experienced an approximate monetary loss of \$25,160.000.00 dollars when they became victims of motor vehicle theft.
+The median amount was then multiplied by the total number of vehicle thefts that were reported to TX DPS as index crimes for FY2024 (1802 Motor Vehicle Thefts).
+The outcome shows that citizens of the City of El Paso experienced an approximate monetary loss of \$36,040,000 dollars when they became victims of motor vehicle theft.